USS Maine (1890): Rediscovery

-On October 18, 2000, the wreck of Maine was rediscovered in about 3,770 feet (1,150 m) of water roughly 3 miles (4.8 km) northeast of Havana Harbor by Advanced Digital Communications, a Toronto-based expedition company.
+On 18 October 2000, the wreck of Maine was rediscovered in about 3,770 feet (1,150 m) of water roughly 3 miles (4.8 km) northeast of Havana Harbor by Advanced Digital Communications, a Toronto-based expedition company.
 The team, led by marine engineer Paulina Zelitsky, accidentally stumbled across the ship while working with Cuban scientists and oceanographers from the University of South Florida College of Marine Science to test underwater exploration technology.
-The ship was discovered east of where it was reportedly scuttled; according to the researchers, this was due to currents pushing the ship to the east as it sank.
-Given the location of the wreck, the researchers did not initially believe it to be the Maine, and they referred to it simply as the "square" due to its unique shape.
-Once the team began to explore the wreck with a Remotely operated underwater vehicle (ROV), they discovered that the hull had not oxidized, allowing them to "see all of [the ship's] structural parts."
+The researchers, who referred to the wreck as the "square" due to its unique shape, did not initially believe it to be the Maine, since the ship was discovered east of where it was reportedly scuttled.
+(This displacement was likely due to currents pushing the ship as it sank.)
+Once the team began to explore the wreck with a remotely operated underwater vehicle (ROV), they discovered that the hull had not overly oxidized, allowing them to "see all of [the ship's] structural parts."
 The researchers confirmed the ship's identity both by scrutinizing the design of its doors, hatches, anchor chain, and propellers, and by identifying the telltale bulkhead that had been created when the bow was removed in 1912.
 Near the wreck, the team also located a boiler and a debris field of coal.